-Before entry into academia, Karen was a practicing attorney and litigator for over 15 years, including serving as an appointed tax judge, civil litigator, and executive manager for large regulatory institutions.
-Appointed by the state Governor and confirmed by the Montana Senate, she served as Chairperson of the Montana Tax Appeal Board, and managed state tax trials for over eight years.
+Before entry into academia, Karen was a practising attorney and litigator for over 15 years, including serving as an appointed tax judge, civil litigator, and executive manager for large regulatory institutions.
+Appointed by the state Governor and confirmed by the Montana Senate, she served as Chairperson of the Montana Tax Appeal Board and managed state tax trials for over eight years.
 Having overseen hundreds of trials, and thousands of matters, her decisions have been consistently upheld by the Montana Supreme Court.
-She served as a substitute Justice of the Peace for Lewis and Clark County, and also served as an appointed Commissioner for the Uniform Law Commission; a national organization of appointed U.S. practicing lawyers that promulgates a number of non-partisan, well-respected uniform laws including the Uniform Commercial Code, and international treaty recognition laws.
+She served as a substitute Justice of the Peace for Lewis and Clark County, and also served as an appointed Commissioner for the Uniform Law Commission; a national organization of appointed U.S. practising lawyers that promulgates a number of non-partisan, well-respected uniform laws including the Uniform Commercial Code, and international treaty recognition laws.
 Prior to those appointments, Karen served as Montana’s Deputy Commissioner of Securities and Insurance, as well as litigating on behalf of the Montana Attorney General’s Office.

 She is a certified mediator and has mediated civil cases on a pro bono basis for several years.
-She earned her Juris Doctorate from Stanford Law School, and her B.A. from Wesleyan University.
+She earned her Juris Doctorate from Stanford Law School and her B.A. from Wesleyan University.
 She has been licensed to practice law in Montana, and the federal courts since 2001.

 Karen is an entrepreneur as well as business attorney and litigator.
 She founded a successful craft distillery, which she built from the ground up and recently sold.
 She is also the co-owner of Blackstone Properties, a real estate company which owns, develops and manages substantial commercial and residential rental property.